elesto-dao/elesto/docs/Explanation/README.md

 ### Architecture Decisions Records (ADRs)

  ADRs are the mechanism for contributors to raise design proposals.
-In turn, the ADRs explain for subsequent contributors the rationale behind Elesto design and implementation.
+In turn, the ADRs explain the rationale behind Elesto design and implementation for subsequent contributors.
 For example, [ADR 002: Documentation Structure](./ADR/adr-002-docs-structure.md) explains why the Elesto documentation structure was chosen.

-See the Architecture Decision Records (ADR) [README](./ADR/README.md) file for more details about how to raise and propose an ADR.
+See the Architecture Decision Records (ADR) [README](./ADR/README.md) file for more details about raising and proposing an ADR.

 ### Articles

-This folder contains all articles relating to Elesto, includes papers, blog posts, and so on.
-For details, see [Articles README](articles/README.md).
+This folder contains all articles relating to Elesto, includes papers, blog posts, etc. For details, see [Articles README](articles/README.md).

 ## Discussions

 The explanation content includes articles, topics, and so on, and also includes discussion on relevant channels, including [Pull Requests](https://github.com/elesto-dao/elesto/pulls) and [Issues](https://github.com/elesto-dao/elesto/issues).
 Important Pull Requests are listed in this document.

-Future: Elesto currently doesn't have a Discord or Telegram Channel.
-When we do, the links will be added here as well
+Future: Elesto currently does not have a Discord or Telegram Channel.
+When we do, the links will be added here as well.
 ## Contributing

 * The Explanation content should be dry, clear, and terse in style.